Atrolantra/UniTools/README.md

 |	├── Property law
 ```

-After passing the directory path for `2016 Semester 1` into the script this is what the directory will now become.
+After running the script on the directory this is what it becomes.
+One folder is made for each week in the semester.
 ```
 ├── 2016 Semester 1
 |	├── Algorithms